SiliconLabs/wiseconnect-wifi-bt-sdk/examples/snippets/wlan/ftp_client/readme.md

 ## 1. Purpose / Scope

-This application demonstrates how to update new firmware to RS9116W EVK using remote FTP server.
+This application demonstrates how to connect to a FTP server opened on remote peer using FTP client, read a file from FTP server and write the file on to the FTP server.
+In this application, the Silicon Labs device connects to Access Point and establishes FTP client connection with FTP server opened on remote peer.
+After successful connection, the application reads the data from a file present in FTP server and writes back same data read from the file by replacing first few bytes with the string "SILABS FTP CLIENT DEMO" to the FTP server by creating a new file

 File Transfer Protocol (FTP) is a protocol through which internet users can upload files from their computers to a website or download files from a website to their PCs.
 FTP is a client-server protocol that relies on two TCP communications channels between client and server and a command channel for controlling the conversation (command port) and a data channel for transmitting file content(data port).